-Products evaluated through technical evaluation include garbage dumpsters, recreational food storage lockers, residential garbage can enclosures, and other metal enclosures.
-Additionally, lightweight aluminum products that do not accrue 60 minutes of bear contact time will also have the test completed by the technical evaluation process.
+Products evaluated through technical evaluation include garbage dumpsters, recreational food storage lockers, metal garbage bag holders, residential garbage can enclosures, and other metal enclosures.
+Additionally, lightweight aluminum products that do not accrue 60 minutes of bear contact time will also have the test completed through the technical evaluation process.

-Manufacturers submitting products that undergo a technical evaluation will be required to submit mechanical drawings including product specifications, and a materials list.
+Manufacturers submitting products that undergo a technical evaluation will be required to submit mechanical drawings including product specifications, product photos and a materials list.
+In certain cases, a physical product might also be required to undergo a partial live bear test.